 The Neighbors: Income

-The neighbors in the 25th St / Roosevelt Blvd neighborhood in Kenner are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the 25th St / Roosevelt Blvd neighborhood in Kenner are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower